avinashbabudonthu/java/README.md

 ```
 graphql.tools.schema-location-pattern=*/*.graphqls
 ```
-* If objects referred in circular dependency then this restrict the level depth to avoid StackOverflowError
+* If objects referred in circular dependency then this restrict the level of depth to avoid StackOverflowError
 ```
 graphql.servlet.maxQueryDepth: 5
 ```

 ## Enable voyager to visualize graphql schema
 * Add below dependency
 ```